slirq/DockerMlServing_facial_attribute/README.md

 # DockerMlServing_facial_attribute

-# to build the DOcker image file
+# to build the Docker image file

 # step 1:compress the facialAtrr folder to facialAtrr.rar